 The drive to work only takes five minutes.
 Working at a bar isn’t what I had imagined doing growing up, but it does allow me to get out and meet new people.

-I go straight behind the bar and start cleaning up before the customers arrive.
+As soon as I arrive, I go straight behind the bar and begin cleaning up before the customers start piling in.
 I hear someone come through the front door and look up.
 Gennie, my brother’s mate and my coworker, comes through the door and gives me a questioning look.

 “Why didn’t you answer your phone last night?”

 “I had a lot on my mind.
 Just went out for a run and didn’t get back ’til really late,” I tell her.